-Mahima has just returned from Nepal where she was living in a Buddhist Monastery teaching yoga to the young monks.
+Mahima has has spent time in Nepal where she lived in a Buddhist Monastery teaching yoga to the young monks.
 While there, she completed a Tibetan Singing bowl therapy and Chakra Balancing training with 3rd generation Master Shree Krishna Shahi.

 She has been a Gyrotonic trainer since 2005 and currently teaches this remarkably intelligent movement system to clients in NYC.
 Additionally, she has 800 hours of training as a massage therapist.

 Mahima is grateful to Shri Brahmananda Sarasvati and Ananda Ashram, a yoga retreat and spiritual center where she lived, worked and studied for the past 5 years.
 She extends humble thanks to all of her teachers on and off the Ashram and to all of her teachers human and non-human.

 Expect a peaceful, nurturing, and accepting space in Marion's class.
 Your session will be tailored to your individual needs, regardless of age or experience level.
 Marion teaches group and private classes and if possible will travel in your direction with much joy.

 ॐ सह नाववतु | सह नौ भुनक्तु | सह वीर्यं करवावहै | तेजस्विनावधीतमस्तु मा विद्विषावहै॥ ॐ शान्तिः शान्तिः शान्तिः॥